OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 # Relations Fields

-There are seven fields for describing how records relate to each other.
-All of these fields are designed to store the [ID(s)](https://opengeometadata.org/ogm-aardvark/#id) of related records.
-Their multi-valued setting allows multiple records to be listed within each relationship type.
+Fields in the "relations" group are used to describe how records relate to each other.
+All these fields are designed to store the [ID(s)](https://opengeometadata.org/ogm-aardvark/#id) of related records.
+More than one record can be listed within each relationship type.

 Starting in GeoBlacklight version 4.0, these fields are used to populate relationship widgets in the application sidebar, allowing users to easily explore related records and understand how they are connected.
-The relationship widgets are customizable in the `geoblacklight.en.yml` and `settings.yml` files in GeoBlacklight.
+The relationship widgets are customizable in the `geoblacklight.en.yml` and `settings.yml` files.

 | Field | Field Name | Obligation |